Tens of thousands still without power after deadly storms as a new wave of severe weather and flooding hits – KION546

 Another round of storms Tuesday

-The storms that hammered Philadelphia all the way down to Atlanta on Monday are long gone.
-But, when considering all levels of risk, 40 million people in the Plains, the Southeast and New England are now at risk for severe weather Tuesday.
+The storms that hammered Philadelphia all the way down to Atlanta on Monday may be long gone, but millions of people remained at risk for severe weather, including thunderstorms, across the Plains Tuesday night.

-Very large hail, strong winds and a tornado are possible in the confined area of greatest risk in the central High Plains.
-Areas of the Southeast not affected by Monday’s storms, including southern portions of Mississippi, Alabama and Georgia, will also face a damaging wind threat Tuesday.
+Very large hail, strong winds and tornadoes are possible in parts of the central High Plains.

-About 10 million people in New England were under flood watches Tuesday.
-Eastern Massachusetts, including Boston was deluged with intense rain Tuesday morning when 1 to 3 inches fell in just a few hours.
+Earlier Tuesday, eastern Massachusetts, including Boston was deluged with intense rain, with 1 to 3 inches, falling in just a few hours.
 Some storms in the area turned severe, producing damaging wind gusts and at least one tornado, the National Weather Service office in Boston confirmed Tuesday.

-Farther north, parts of Maine are under a Level 3 of 4 risk for excessive rainfall and flash flooding.

 Widespread damage and no power